 The document outlines the current status of adaptive environmental water holdings in NSW for each major valley and the associated consideration in planning and decision making given to fish and fish habitats.
 Fisheries NSW is represented on all of the environmental water advisory groups within NSW, however the development of flow-related actions to support native fish abundance and diversity varies considerably across the Basin.
 The acknowledgment of the specific flow-related needs of native fish and associated habitats within environmental water planning is a major step forward for the conservation of our inland fisheries resources.

 As the frameworks surrounding the planning and delivery of environmental water continue to mature, a number of important issues relevant to native fish warrant further consideration.
-These include:

 Utilising environmental water in conjunction with unregulated events.